- Food and Cooking»

 - Stir in potatoes and cook, stirring occasionally, for 3 minutes.
 Pour in broth.
-Bring to a simmer over medium heat and cook until the potatoes are soft, about 15 minutes.
+Bring to a simmer over medium heat and cook until the potatoes are very soft, about 15 minutes.

 - Stir in spinach and continue to simmer until the greens are tender, about 10 minutes more.

 - Puree the soup with an immersion blender or regular blender (in batches), leaving it a little chunky if desired.
 (Use caution when pureeing hot liquids).